NgTung/FBGraphExtension/README.md

-# URL's variable to input fields of Facebook Graph Tool
+## This is a chrome extension tool for binding parameters from URL to Facebook Graph Tool